woopstar/smoothing_analytics_sensors/README.md

 ### Strategy

-1. **Lowpass Filter**: Applies first to remove rapid fluctuations or spikes in the raw sensor data.
+1. **Lowpass Filter**: Applies first to the raw sensor data to remove rapid fluctuations or spikes.
-2. **Moving Median Filter**: Reduces the influence of remaining extreme values by using the median, which is resistant to outliers.
+2. **Moving Median Filter**: Further smooths the lowpass-filtered data to handle remaining extreme outliers.
-3. **EMA Sensor**: Applies a final smoothing step using an Exponential Moving Average, prioritizing recent data while still capturing long-term trends.
+3. **EMA Sensor**: Final smoothing step using an Exponential Moving Average to prioritize recent data points and track long-term trends.

 ### Structure and Behavior